by Freddy Tran Nager, Founder of Atomic Tango + LinkedIn Purist…

 Likewise, a corporate boss needs to make on-the-fly adjustments for market conditions, call time out in the middle of heated projects, hire and fire people as needed, argue with regulators and investors, provide insights into competitors, and even admonish employees who are not giving 100%, making mistakes, or getting into fights.
 Sitting back and cheering from the sidelines is for the people planning the Christmas party.

 And yes, I confess to micromanaging on occasion, and not because I want to be the writer or designer on the project — I wouldn’t hire experienced professionals if that were the case.
-(Mere production workers are cheaper on Fiverr.com.)
-I micromanage because I have a vision for the project that I want to see, at least as one option.
+(Mere production workers are cheaper.)
+I micromanage because I have a vision for the project that I want to see created, at least as one option.
 That said, I do so respectfully and I listen to expert suggestions.
-And if I know I’m going to make their souls scream, I offer more money.
+And if I know that I’ll make their souls scream, I offer more money.

 But throughout the game, I have to be hands on.
 That’s my job.
 And I wouldn’t know what to do with pom-poms if you gave them to me.

-When all is said and the game is done, here’s what ultimately matters: did we win, and did the players get something out of it besides money?
-Trust me, players on losing teams will turn on their coaches first, particularly those who don’t manage during games.
+When the game is done, here’s what ultimately matters: did we win, and did the players get something out of it besides money?
+Players on losing teams will turn on their coaches first, particularly those who don’t game manage.
 Employees in failing companies will blame management first, particularly “yes men” who don’t tackle problems.

 I agree that no one likes to be micromanaged — I certainly don’t.
 Just remember that Steve Jobs was a notorious micromanager.
 And winning can make even the worst micromanager look like a true leader.